 Nissan Frontier owners have reported 9 problems related to manual transmission (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Nissan Frontier based on all problems reported for the Frontier.

 2006 Nissan Frontier manual shift 5 speed 4 cylinder - clutch assembly went bad at 34,000 miles.
 Now at 60,000 miles clutch is bad again.
 Different driver.
 I have driven a clutch all my adult life (55).
 Never had this problem before with any other vehicle.
 Numerous instances in internet forums of similar reports.